 - My husband has been having difficulty with the sound on his iPhone X. It turns out it was the case that was muffling the sound of his voice.
 Case replaced and problems solved!

 - Try turning off AirDrop.
 Go to Settings > General > Airdrop and change to Receiving Off

-If you have tried the ten steps above and could not fix the call sound issue on your iPhone X or iPhone 8, you are looking to make the trip to the closest Apple store and have the genius support look at your iPhone.
+If you have tried the ten steps above and could not fix the call sound issue on your iPhone X Series phone or iPhone 8, you are looking to make the trip to the closest Apple store and have the genius support look at your iPhone.
 You can make online appointments with Apple support to make the support process more comfortable and convenient.